 Are web cookies subject to GDPR compliance?

-When you browse websites, they will place small text files called “cookies” on your device.
+When you browse websites, they place small text files called “cookies” on your device.
 Cookies in themselves are harmless and do not possess a serious threat.
 However, since they can store data, it’s possible to identify you without your consent.

 With a high data storage capacity, cookies are subject to GDPR.
 Cookies can be classified according to their purpose, duration, and provenance.